verana-labs/verifiable-trust-vpr-spec/spec.md

 *This section is non-normative.*

-An ecosystem is an approved list of recognized ecosystem participants, such as ecosystem operators, credential [[ref: issuers]] and [[ref: verifiers]] that are authorized to onboard ecosystem participants, and or issue/verify certain credentials in an ecosystem.
+An ecosystem is an approved list of recognized participants, such as ecosystem operators, credential [[ref: issuers]] and [[ref: verifiers]], that are authorized to onboard ecosystem participants, and or issue/verify certain credentials in an ecosystem.

 An ecosystem typically expose APIs that are consumed by services that would like to [[ref: query]] its database, and take decisions based on the returned result:

 - can [[ref: participant]] #1 issue credential for `schema` ABC of `ecosystem` E1?
-- can [[ref: participant]] #2 request credential presentation of credential issued by `issuer` DEF from `schema` GHI of `ecosystem` E2, for `jurisdiction` France in `context` CONTEXT?
+- can [[ref: participant]] #2 request credential presentation of credential issued by `issuer` DEF from `schema` GHI of `ecosystem` E2 in `context` CONTEXT?

 ### What is a Verifiable Public Registry?